janbsc4/boardgame-berlin/stores.md

 [Website](www.funtainmentberlin.store) - [Google Maps](https://g.page/Brettspielgeschaeft?share)

-They have a very wide selection, friendly staff, events, and tables to play anything from big tabletop games to card games.
+They have a very wide selection, friendly staff, events, and tables to play anything from big tabletop games, card games and pen and paper RPGs.

-- Boardgames
-	- Big selection and recent titles
-- TCGs
-	- Magic, the Gathering
-		- Products
-		- Singles
-		- Accessories (sleeves, mats, etc.)
-	- Yu-Gi-Oh! products
-- Tabletop
-	- Warhammer 40k (minis, codexes, etc.)
-	- Warhammer AoS (minis, codexes, etc.)
-	- Smallish selection of citadel paints and other hobby items
-- Pen&Paper RPGs

 ---